chsh7390/IMDB-Scraper/README.md

 ## Methods of Searching
 1- By using IMDB id

-2- By typing name of the movie along with the year
+2- By using name and year released